MartinCooke/jocular/README.md

 	jocular

-The first time Jocular runs it will ask you to run again, supplying a *data directory*.
+The first time Jocular runs it will ask you to supply a *data directory*.
 This is the place where Jocular will store all your captures, calibration files, observing lists and the like.
 The directory must exist so go ahead and create a directory wherever you like, named however you wish e.g. `joculardata`.
 Then run

 	jocular --datadir <PATH>

 where `<PATH>` is the location of your datadir.
 There is no need to supply the datadir on subsequent runs unless you change the location of your data directory.

-The first time Jocular runs it will take about 30-60s to compile all its necessary scripts.
-Eventually a window like the one above will appear (without the image!).

-Close the window and type

-	jocular

-This time the window should appear in a couple of seconds.
+Jocular's first-time startup is slow due to script compilation.
+It may take 10-30s to see a window like the one above, then another 10-30s to complete the loading.
+Subsequent runs are much faster (1-2 seconds).
+To see this, once Jocular has finished loading, close the window and type `jocular` again.

 ### Additional data files

 In order to make best use of Jocular, you should download a set of DSO catalogues which collectively contain over 40000 objects of potential interest.
 Download this <a href="./assets/zips/catalogues.zip">zip file (<1M)</a>, unzip it and move the resulting directory called `catalogues` to your jocular data directory.
 When you next start Jocular, clicking on the `DSOS` icon will bring up the DSO database browser.

 ### If things go wrong